simmundi/soc-struct/documentation/socstructmet/algorithms.md

 - creates all the configured spots as separate households
-- for each spot, creates the configured number of replicants by drawing age statistics from the pool of the homeless and forcing selection of sex to fit the parameters (the selected age and sex are drawn from the general replicant pool but not replaced).
+- for each spot, creates the configured number of replicants by drawing age statistics from the pool of the homeless and forcing selection of sex to fit the parameters (the selected age and sex are drawn from the general prefabTag pool but not replaced).

 ### Monasteries

 uses:

-- replicant pool
+- prefabTag pool
 - population density data
 - configuration (defaults in brackets): total count of monks / nuns (32000), room size (2), number of rooms in single location (50)

-A pool of monks/nuns is created (ages between 20 and 80) is created from the replicant pool.
+A pool of monks/nuns is created (ages between 20 and 80) is created from the prefabTag pool.

 While the number of replicants to create is bigger than the number of replicants already created, the algorithm: